programming-team-code/programming_team_code/README.md

 ## License and Attribution

-We've added links to sources when applicable.
-Everything is under the CC0 license; please use/take anything with no strings attached.
+Everything is under the CC0 license.

 ## Our List of Recommended Practice Problems